hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/start_posting.md

 **Imports:**

-- `math`: Used for potentially calculating things related to ad strategies, but not directly seen here.
+- `math`: Used for potentially calculating things related to ad Startegies, but not directly seen here.
 - `header`: Likely for loading headers (likely for authentication, configurations, and other specific information).
 It's a critical piece for interfacing with the Facebook API.
 - `time`: Used for the crucial sleep function, controlling the frequency of ad posting.
 - `copy`: Crucial for creating copies of lists; without this, modifications to `campaigns` in the function would affect the original list.